Marco Rubio: House speaker

 Jeb Bush was succeeded by Charlie Crist, a moderate Republican who took office in January 2007.
 Rubio and Crist clashed frequently.
 Their sharpest clash involved the governor's initiative to expand casino gambling in Florida.
 Rubio sued Crist for bypassing the Florida Legislature in order to make a deal with the Seminole Tribe.
-The Florida Supreme Court sided with Rubio and blocked the deal.
+The Supreme Court of Florida sided with Rubio and blocked the deal.

 Rubio also was a critic of Crist's strategy to fight climate change through an executive order creating new automobile and utility emissions standards.
 Rubio accused Crist of imposing "European-style big government mandates", and the legislature under Rubio's leadership weakened the impact of Crist's climate change initiative.
 Rubio said that Crist's approach would harm consumers by driving up utility bills without having much effect upon the environment, and that a better approach would be to promote biofuel (e.g. ethanol), solar panels, and energy efficiency.

 Rubio introduced a plan to reduce state property taxes to 2001 levels (and potentially eliminate them altogether), while increasing sales taxes by 1% to 2.5% to fund schools.
 The proposal would have reduced property taxes in the state by $40–50 billion.
 His proposal passed the House, but was opposed by Governor Crist and Florida Senate Republicans, who said that the increase in sales tax would disproportionately affect the poor.
 So, Rubio agreed to smaller changes, and Crist's proposal to double the state's property tax exemption from $25,000 to $50,000 (for a tax reduction estimated by Crist to be $33 billion) ultimately passed.
 Legislators called it the largest tax cut in Florida's history up until then.
 At the time, Republican anti-tax activist Grover Norquist described Rubio as "the most pro-taxpayer legislative leader in the country".

 As Speaker, Rubio "aggressively tried to push Florida to the political right", according to NBC News, and frequently clashed with the Florida Senate, which was run by more moderate Republicans, and with then-Governor Charlie Crist, a centrist Republican at the time.
 Although a conservative, "behind the scenes many Democrats considered Rubio someone with whom they could work", according to biographer Manuel Roig-Franzia.
 Dan Gelber of Miami, the House Democratic leader at the time of Rubio's speakership, considered him "a true conservative" but not "a reflexive partisan", saying: "He didn't have an objection to working with the other side simply because they were the other side.
 To put it bluntly, he wasn't a jerk."
 Gelber considered Rubio "a severe conservative, really far to the right, but probably the most talented spokesman the severe right could ever hope for."